 Mix protein, starch source (if applicable), oil, vegetables, and bone meal together.
 Freeze in serving-sized portions.
 The other supplements should be added fresh at each serving.

-My dog loves his dog food when I add cooked carrots, broccoli, cauliflower and potato.
+My Spooky boy loves it when I add cooked carrots, broccoli, cauliflower and potato.

 Bone meal must be in an edible form.
 Get it from the health store.

 Bone meal is a must.
 They love to munch on legs and ribs!
 Have you ever seen a happier sight than your canine with his bone?
 If your dog cannot eat these from the butcher give them a good human grade quality bone meal.
-I get mine from the health food store.
 Measure according to weight.
 Do not use the type intended for gardening or plants.

 Probiotics include acidophilus and other "good" bacteria.